hei06j/PMDlab.jl/src/README.md

 First, we compiled a library of detailed line models.
 These line models were provided by [1].
 Next, for each line in the datatset, we assign the four-wire line model which matches the original one most closely in terms of positive sequence impedance [2].
 Further numerical experiments were performed in [3].

-## Three-wire variants

-We next transform the four-wire line models to the following three-wire models and make necessary changes to the feeder models.

-### Kron-reduced line models

-For more details on this line model, please refer to [2,3].

-### Phase-neutral line models

-For more details on this line model, please refer to [3].

-### Modified phase-neutral line models

-For more details on this line model, please refer to [3].

 ## Usage

 This dataset contains the following folders:
 - `four-wire`: These are the four-wire extensions of each feeder in the dataset with four-wire line models.
-- `three-wire-Kron-reduced`: These are the three-wire extensions of each feeder in the dataset with kron-reduced line models.
-- `three-wire-phase-to-neutral`: These are the three-wire extensions of each feeder in the dataset with phase-neutral line models.
-- `three-wire-modified-phase-to-neutral`: These are the three-wire extensions of each feeder in the dataset with modified phase-neutral line models.

 Note that the loads default to 1 kW in the output file, and the dss loadshape files are not included.
 You can refer to the original dataset [website](https://www.enwl.co.uk/future-energy/innovation/smaller-projects/low-carbon-networks-fund/low-voltage-network-solutions/) to obtain load profiles for various scenarios.